Author: Leona Werezak

 Simply put, physical ergonomics is concerned with the human physical body, cognitive ergonomics with the human brain, and organizational ergonomics with systems and the unique cultures within them.

 Ergonomics is also considered to be “both a science and a profession.”
 As a science, ergonomics focuses on understanding how humans interact with other elements of a system.
 As a profession, ergonomics aims to maximize human well-being and system performance which is accomplished by applying data, principles, theories, and methods to design concepts.
+Learn more about the different types of ergonomics below.

 What is Physical Ergonomics?